slakpi/piwx/README.md

     cycletime=5;

 The Aviation Weather data API does not return stations in any particular order.
-The `sort` option allows sorting stations lexicographically or geographically.
+The `sort` option allows sorting stations lexicographically, geographically, or in the order specified by the configuration file.

     # Sort by geographical position.
     sort=position;